 Plenty of people make New Year’s resolutions, but does your company?
-The beginning of a new year can be the perfect time to break some of your business’s bad habits, minimizing risks and boosting benefits–all while being an easier resolution to keep than going to the gym every day!
+The beginning of a new year can be the perfect time to break some of your business’s bad habits, minimize business risk and boost benefits – all while being an easier resolution to keep than going to the gym every day!

 Bad Business Habits